tired-Llama/JADI_Advanced-Python/README.md

 the following table of contents will be updated as I continue this course.

 ## Introduction
-this section has no instructions and is only comprised of exercises\n I solved the exercises in a `.ipynb` note book [Exercises](/Chapter01-Intro/Exercises.ipynb) furthermore, each exercises code is seperately provided in `.py` format. \n [Seperate_answers](/Chapter01-Intro/py%20files)
+this section has no instructions and is only comprised of exercises \
+I solved the exercises in a `.ipynb` note book [Exercises](/Chapter01-Intro/Exercises.ipynb) furthermore, each exercises code is seperately provided in `.py` format. \
+[Seperate_answers](/Chapter01-Intro/py%20files)